-Laboratories must have testing capabilities for the tests that they are enrolled in.
-The samples must be tested in-house and not subcontracted to another laboratory.
-Laboratories who routinely subcontract tests that they are enrolled in must notify ANQAP of such practices prior to submission of results.
-Subcontracted results will not be analysed, and the laboratory will not receive a classification for that test panel.
+Participants must have testing capabilities for the tests that they are enrolled in.
+The samples must be tested in-house and not subcontracted to another laboratory for testing.
+Participants who routinely subcontract tests that they are enrolled in must notify ANQAP of such practices prior to submission of results.
+Subcontracted results will not be analysed, and the participant will not receive a classification for that test panel.
 Results should be treated in confidence by participant laboratories.
 ANQAP's sample validation procedures only cover ANQAP's sample processing, transport and storage methods and not anyone else's methods.
-Therefore, subcontracting the testing to another laboratory may invalidate test results.
+Therefore, subcontracting the testing to another laboratory will invalidate test results.